peelmicro/documentation/other/cicd-learn-devops-the-complete-kubernetes-course.md

 - [kubernetes-coursee](https://github.com/peelmicro/kubernetes-course).
 - [http-echo](https://github.com/peelmicro/http-echo).

-The [Learn DevOps: The Complete Kubernetes Course ](https://www.udemy.com/learn-devops-the-complete-kubernetes-course//) Udemy course help learn how Kubernetes will run and manage your containerized applications and to build, deploy, use, and maintain Kubernetes.
+The [Learn DevOps: The Complete Kubernetes Course ](https://www.udemy.com/learn-devops-the-complete-kubernetes-course//) Udemy course helps learn how Kubernetes will run and manage your containerized applications and to build, deploy, use, and maintain Kubernetes.

 > Other parts: